-Austin Abrams & Midori Francis Had A 'Dash & Lily'-Style Notebook Of Their Own — EXCLUSIVE
+Austin Abrams & Midori Francis Went Full 'Dash & Lily' To Make Their Chemistry Real

 A lot of pressure comes with bringing a beloved book series to life.
 Fans have already created the perfect version of the characters in their minds while reading the novels, so the TV versions have to live up to that.
 In the case of Dash & Lily, Netflix's latest holiday series that's based on the book Dash & Lily's Book of Dares, it was extra important to make sure the connection between the two main characters was on point.
 Luckily, stars Austin Abrams and Midori Francis had a Dash & Lily-style notebook of their own to help them create their on-screen chemistry.

 In Dash & Lily, Abrams and Francis play the titular characters who spend the days before Christmas falling in love via one very powerful notebook.
 In the series, they write dares and heartfelt confessions to each other in the notebook and leave it all around New York City for the other to find, sending them on their whirlwind romantic adventure.
 Dash and Lily build a strong connection that way, and it turns out, so did Abrams and Francis.

 "I just had the thought that we could — to kind of mirror the show and also to get to know one another — share a little notebook of our own," Abrams tells Elite Daily about how he bonded with Francis behind the scenes.